khromov/minipin/README.md

 ### Demo

 There is an included chat demo.
+First start the MiniPin server as mentioned above, then start the demo with:

 ```
 cd demo